7 MINUTE READ

 So how did we get there?

-We set out to improve the learnability of the tool for Novice Accessibility Developers (NADs)
+We focused on improving the learnability of the tool for Novice Accessibility Developers (NADs)

 Why novice accessibility developers?